lfuelling/mgba-go-advance/README.md

 ## Why the fork?

-The version that is shipped with the ODROID emulationstation image feels really old and the saves of the current version are not compatible with it.
+The [version that is shipped with the ODROID emulationstation image](https://github.com/OtherCrashOverride/mgba-libretro-go2/commits/master) feels really old and the saves of the current version are not compatible with it.
-Since I'm a dirt cheater and I want to use my savegames across all my platforms, I need a current version of mgba that runs on the GO ADVANCE.
+Since I'm a dirty cheater and I want to use my savegames across all my platforms, I need a current version of mgba that runs on the GO ADVANCE.

 ## About mgba